KomaedaN/EpicEvents/README.md

 - go to Users and add "Groups" (sales and support)
 - now you can assign this group for users

-# EpicEvent Permissions
+# EpicEvent Permissions and Postman documentation
-- Client :
+- you can see all endpoints and permission here : https://documenter.getpostman.com/view/17797877/2s8ZDd1Lde